5 ways to stay ‘cyber safe’ through the holidays

 It is important to keep children with RSV well-hydrated and manage their fever and discomfort.
 While most children will recover on their own in a week or two, infants younger than 6 months old might require hospitalization if they are having difficulty breathing or are dehydrated.

-“It is important to recognize that you may get exposed to COVID-19 or another illness on your travels,” Dr. Munday says.
+“You may get exposed to illness on your travels,” Dr. Munday says.
 “Plan accordingly for potential illness before, during or after travel and take care to avoid spreading your illness to others.”

 Learn more about how to get flu shots and COVID-19 vaccines in San Diego.